Chart Color Schemes

 East Innisfail has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, East Innisfail's population is estimated at around 1,768 as of Nov 2025.
-This reflects an increase of 11 people (0.6%) since the 2021 Census, which reported a population of 1,757 people.
-The change is inferred from the resident population of 1,744, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1,309 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 79.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the suburb of East Innisfail's population is estimated at around 1,772 as of Feb 2026.
+This reflects an increase from the 2021 Census figure of 1,757 people, a change inferred from AreaSearch's resident population estimate of 1,744 based on latest ERP data release by ABS (June 2024) and address validation since the Census date.
+The current density ratio is 1,312 persons per square kilometer, above national averages assessed by AreaSearch.
+Overseas migration contributed approximately 79.0% of overall population gains during recent periods.
+For projections, AreaSearch adopts ABS/Geoscience Australia figures released in 2024 using 2022 as the base year for each SA2 area.

 Frequently Asked Questions - Population